East Grinstead conveyancing FAQs

 I am remortgaging a property in East Grinstead - do I need a solicitor?

 Yes you will need a solicitor to handle the legal side of the remortgage.

-Our property solicitors are members of most UK mortgage lenders, so no matter whether you are changing to a tracker with Barclays Bank or to a two-year discount with the Leeds Building Society, our remortgage specialists can help.
+Property solicitors are members of most UK mortgage lenders, so no matter whether you are changing to a tracker with Barclays Bank or to a two-year discount with the Leeds Building Society, a remortgage specialist can help.

 How do I transfer equity in my East Grinstead home?

 If your property is owned by one or more people and you wish to give or transfer your share of the property to someone else, you will need a conveyancing solicitor to carry out a 'Transfer of Equity'.
 Quittance's panel of property solicitors can complete the process quickly for a low fixed fee.
 Your solicitor can also complete the legal work for a remortgage at the same time.

 If you are buying, selling, remortgaging or transferring equity in a property in East Grinstead, we can help you find an expert conveyancing solicitor.

 We work with a panel of specialist conveyancing solicitors to deliver a stress-free moving experience.

 - No Move, No Fee Guarantee

 - CQS-accredited panel solicitors